The best views over Dubrovnik and where to catch them (largely) for free

 Whether you stay in Ploče or just wander around, there are gorgeous views over the Old Town at every turn

 Mt Srd [Google Maps location] is the mountain right behind Dubrovnik.
 It’s a great spot to watch the sunset.
-And a great spot for views over the Old Town.
+It is a great spot for views over the Old Town.
+Take the cable car, an Uber/taxi, or hike up Mt Srd.
+There is a zigzag path leading up, but please be aware that it is not shaded from the sun.
+[Google Maps location].

 Sunset | Image courtesy of Johannes Krasser